What is recurrent prostate cancer?

 Your doctors and nurses will have monitored you after your first treatment to check for any signs that the cancer has come back.

-Usually the first sign that your cancer is starting to return is a rise in the level of prostate specific antigen (PSA) in your blood.
+Usually the first sign that your cancer is starting to return is a continuous rise in the level of prostate specific antigen (PSA) in your blood.
 The PSA test is a very effective way of checking how successful your treatment has been.
 It can't show for certain if prostate cancer has come back, or where it might be.
 But it can be a useful sign that the cancer may have come back.
 The exact change in PSA level that suggests your cancer has come back depends on which treatment you had.
 Read more about PSA levels after different treatments.

-Your prostate cancer may have come back in one or more areas.
+Your prostate cancer can have come back in one or more areas.
 It could be:

-- in your prostate gland, if it hasn’t been removed by surgery
+- in your prostate, if it hasn’t been removed by surgery

-- in the area around where your prostate gland used to be (called the prostate bed) if the prostate has been removed by surgery
+- in the area around where your prostate used to be (the prostate bed) if the prostate has been removed by surgery

 Prostate cancer can spread to any part of the body but it most commonly spreads to the bones and lymph nodes.